QuentinRa/blog.quentinra.dev/info/java/beginner/inheritance.md

 * subclasses inherit protected instance members
 * subclasses inherit public instance members
-* subclasses can use superclass static members (protected or public) but you can't write ``@Override``, then only thing you can do in a subclasses is writing a method with the same name.
+* subclasses can use superclass static members (protected or public) but you can't write ``@Override``, the only thing you can do in a subclass is writing a method with the same name.
-* if a static method in not found in a subclass, then the superclass will be checked.
+* if a static method is not found in a subclass, then the superclass will be checked.

 <div class="sl"></div>